Jay Slater: Everything we know about the Briton missing in Tenerife

 What has his friends and family said?

-Jay’s friends and family described his dissapearance as “weird as suspicious” as they raised concerns he may have been taken against his will.
+Jay’s friends and family have raised concerns he may have been taken against his will.

-His friend Lucy said her friend “wasn’t stupid” and added: “There’s something weird going on.
-It is suspicious.
-In two days you’re telling me someone’s not seen him.

-“There’s a restaurant 10 minutes away that he would have seen or walked past.
-It’s suspicious and it’s weird.”

 His mother, Debbie Duncan, flew to Tenerife in Spain’s Canary Islands on Tuesday morning to search for him.